ckeditor/ckeditor4/custom/DISTRIBUTION.md

 # Creating a new distribution

+1. Depending on the time since the last distribution, it may be desirable to merge in all changes from the upstream repository from which plugins-dev was forked, nameley `https://github.com/ckeditor/ckeditor-dev`.
+Roughly speaking, this involves the following two steps:
+   1. merge the upstream/master branch into the local master branch
+   1. merge the local master branch into the a11yfirst branch

 1. Use the [CKEditor Builder](https://ckeditor.com/cke4/builder) app to create a new build, following the instructions in `config.js`.